Pizza2d1/pizza-paper/README.md

 # Will add these necessary directories and files needed to run
-(These will NOT delete your current directory files if you already have these directories, don't worry) DIRECTORY /home/USERNAME/Pictures                   #Storing pizza-papers DIRECTORY /home/USERNAME/Pictures/pizza-papers      #Storing custom and sample wallpaper image files DIRECTORY /home/USERNAME/Documents                  #Storing pizza-papers.txt FILE /home/USERNAME/Documents/pizza-papers.txt      #Storing custom wallpaper paths and names
+(These will NOT delete your current directory files if you already have these directories, don't worry)

+DIRECTORY /home/USERNAME/Pictures------------------------#Storing pizza-papers

+DIRECTORY /home/USERNAME/Pictures/pizza-papers-----#Storing custom and sample wallpaper image files

+DIRECTORY /home/USERNAME/Documents--------------------#Storing pizza-papers.txt

+FILE /home/USERNAME/Documents/pizza-papers.txt------#Storing custom wallpaper paths and names